 After a superb Irish breakfast, take a 20 minute drive to the picturesque village of Doolin, stepping off point for the ferry to Inis Mór, the largest of the three Aran islands.
 World famous for its importance to Christian and Celtic culture, mythology and tradition, Inis Mór is home to around 50 monuments of historical interest, with many more sites of archaeological significance.
 With cliffs rising 100 metres from the ocean, hosting ruined forts and churches, some of Europe’s most picturesque ruins exist here on this island.
 Beautiful beaches, more towering cliffs and charming villages dot the island, ideally experienced on foot or on a rented bicycle, available close to the ferry port.
 Another quite breath-taking journey awaits upon your return to the mainland, as the setting sun illuminates Co Clare’s Cliffs of Mohr – yet another unforgettable sight in this most beautiful country.

-This morning, drive 30 minutes north to Ballyvaughan on the south shores of Galway Bay and meet with our specially chosen guide for a fascinating day on the Burren.
-This vast limestone pavement is one of the most mysterious landscapes in Europe, home to a host of unique wild flowers and rare fauna.
+This morning, meet your guide at Ballyvaughan for a fascinating day on the Burren.
+This vast limestone pavement is one of the most mysterious landscapes in Europe, home to a host of unique wildflowers and rare fauna.
 Your guide is a man of the land here, born and brought up in the midst of this fascinating location – there is simply no-one better to guide you through the science, myths and legends that exist and thrive here.
 Full of stories and the craic, you’ll come away enriched and entertained having had a fabulous day on the Burren.

 Enjoy one last sumptuous Irish breakfast, before taking to the road for your return journey across the island of Ireland to catch your ferry home.